According to one recent study:

 List Of Supplements You May Consider

 Active B12 ingredients: Cyanaocobalamin and methylcobalamin (more superior to cyanaocobalamin).
 Methods: injection, B12 tablets or sublingual B12 supplementation, transdermal B12 patch, sublingual B12 spray and nasal spray.
+However, liposomal B12 supplement is the most effective way to increase B12 absorption and levels orally.

 Folic acid is not the same as folate that naturally occurs in your body and also available as supplement.
 It can cause many undesirable effects and is better to avoid.